Esri/arcgis-runtime-samples-android/README.md

 Once you have set up your developer environment you can run any sample from within Android Studio by selecting the app module from the **Edit Configurations** drop down and clicking the **Run** button from the toolbar.

 ### Build/Run sample from Gradle
 You can execute all the build tasks using the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) command line tool.
-It's available as a batch file for Windows (gradlew.bat) and a shell script for Linux/Mac (gradlew.sh) and it is accessible from the root of the project.
+It's available as a batch file for Windows (gradlew.bat) and a shell script for Linux/Mac (gradlew) and it is accessible from the **java** or **kotlin** project folders.

 - Build a debug APK